Mickey Rourke filmography: Other works

-Rourke made his stage debut in a revival of Arthur Miller's "A View From the Bridge".
+Rourke made his stage debut in a revival of Arthur Miller's A View From the Bridge.
 He provided the mid-song rap on the David Bowie song "Shining Star (Makin' My Love)" on Bowie's album Never Let Me Down (1987) and appeared as a gangster in the music video for "Hero" by Enrique Iglesias.
-He appeared in a Japanese TV commercial for Suntory Reserve (early '90s), a commercial for Daihatsu and Lark cigarettes, and a commercial for DirecTV.
-He also appeared in the music video for the song Shuttin' Detroit Down by John Rich.
+He appeared in a Japanese TV commercial for Suntory Reserve (early '90s), and commercials for Daihatsu, Lark, and DirecTV.
+He also appeared in the music video for the song "Shuttin' Detroit Down" by John Rich.